Eddie Nketiah

-Edward Keddar Nketiah (born 30 May 1999) is an English professional footballer who plays as a centre-forward or striker for club Crystal Palace and the England national team.
+Edward Keddar Nketiah (born 30 May 1999) is an English professional footballer who plays as a striker for club Crystal Palace.
+He has played once for the England national team.

 Nketiah started his club career in the Chelsea youth academy until his release aged, after which he joined the Arsenal academy, making his senior debut in 2017.
 After a loan to Leeds United in their 2019–20 Championship-winning season, he went on to make over 150 appearances for Arsenal, winning the FA Cup in 2020.
 In 2024, he was signed by Crystal Palace, winning a second FA Cup in 2025.

 Nketiah represented England across various youth levels, holding the record for most goals for the England U21s, and made his senior debut in 2023.

 Early life

 Edward Keddar Nketiah was born on 30 May 1999 in Lewisham, Greater London, to Ghanaian parents and was raised in Deptford.

 Club career

 Early career

 Nketiah started his career with Chelsea after being scouted at the age of nine while playing for south-east London Sunday team Hillyfielders.
 He was released by Chelsea in 2015.